 As implied in the previous point, DA isn’t everything.
 For campaigns targeting a specific geographic area or a niche market, you might find it difficult, if not impossible, to find link prospects with especially high DA.

-However, in these cases, a strong geographic or thematic relationship between your site and the link prospect’s domain may still be of value.
-This is because Google’s algorithms are likely to see such backlinks as possessing contextual relevance.
+However, in these cases, links to domains with a strong geographic or thematic relationship with your site may be of greater value, even if they possess a low DA.
+This is because Google’s algorithms are likely to see such backlinks from these sites as possessing contextual relevance to your own.

 3.)
 Make Sure the Site Has Not Been Penalized